 God is Good!

 My husband’s name is Jim (St. Francis of Rome – Fenwick High School – Loyola University) and we have two children, who both are graduates of Cardinal Joseph Bernardin School.
-Our daughter is a Mother McAuley High School grad and is now a senior nursing student at Lewis University.
-Go Flyers!
-Our son is a Brother Rice High School grad and is now a Sophomore at the University of Notre Dame.
+Our daughter is a Mother McAuley High School and Lewis University graduate and is now working as a trauma nurse.
+Our son is a Brother Rice High School and is currently a Junior at the University of Notre Dame.
 Go Irish!

 My corporate career spanned 17 years working in executive accounting roles, before retiring to raise my children, and becoming a nearly full-time Catholic school and parish volunteer.